Law Firm Profitability: Attract Startups and Tech Companies as Clients

 Common legal mistakes made by start-ups (which you can help to avoid)

 Creating and managing a startup involves a lot of time and effort, while the resources are usually limited.
-In many cases, the legal issues are just one of the numerous problems to solve, which forces founders to rush and make dangerous mistakes.
+In many cases, legal issues are just one of the numerous problems to solve, which forces founders to rush and make dangerous mistakes.
 Needless to say, all this increases the need for constant work and collaboration with law firms.

 Let's analyze the most legal common mistakes made by startups all over the world.